FREQUENTLY ASKED QUESTIONS

 Q. What if I am embarrassed about my body?

-My focus is on providing therapeutic relief and pleasant stress reduction, not in judging your physique.
+My focus is on providing therapeutic relief and stress reduction, not in judging your physique.
 I am experienced in working on people of all sizes, shapes and ages.
 For clients who are uncomfortable with exposing skin, Thai Massage and Zen Shiatsu are great options as these can be performed fully clothed so long as you wear loose comfortable clothes.
 For oil based massage you may also request more conservative draping either before the massage or at any time during the massage.

 Q. What if I am pregnant?